-The College has since developed a comprehensive action plan to address the issues raised during the inspection as well as those resulting from the new arrangements and is working to ensure that all the activity under the new contract can benefit from sharing of the good practice that does exist.
+The College has since been working on a comprehensive action plan to address the issues raised during the inspection as well as those resulting from the new arrangements.
+Much work has gone into creating and building new staff teams following TUPE, with considerable staff development undertaken to standardise practices and ensure high quality provision for learners as well as working to ensure that all the activity under the new contract can benefit from sharing of the good practice that does exist.
+The College has reflected the work that has been undertaken since the inspection in its judgement of the current position.